 Even though this isn’t exactly mass deletion, it can help you declutter your library all the same.
 Once you scroll to the top of your music playlists, you’ll see a filter icon along with the search bar.

 From there, you can look for specific playlists and music that you want to remove or sort them based on various criteria.
-It will make navigating through your music a lot more convenient and help you remove the unwanted clutter faster.
+This is particularly handy if you are trying to delete a certain artist, album, or genre.
+You may have loved ska in high school, but it’s not exactly what you want to listen to on your morning commute.
+Filtering makes navigating through your music a lot more convenient and help you remove the unwanted clutter faster.

-The way you can do this is very simple.
-Just navigate to the Settings menu, and under Storage you’ll see the Delete Cache option.
+The way to do this is very simple.
+Just navigate to the Settings menu.
+Under Storage you’ll see the Delete Cache option.
 Tap on it and confirm the deletion.

 The option is available on both Android and iOS and can be found within the same menu.
 It will clear up a ton of space and still let you have your favorite music.